-You can avoid this heat exhaustion by drinking plenty of water and avoiding direct exposure to the sun.
+We can avoid this heat exhaustion by drinking plenty of water and avoiding direct exposure to the sun.

 Diabetes supplies such as insulin should be kept in a cool place and away from direct sunlight.

 The standard temperature that insulin can tolerate is between 93-95 degrees F, but higher temperatures can affect the medication’s effectiveness.
-So, it is of crucial importance to pay attention to the insulin you use.
+So, it is of crucial importance to pay attention to the insulin we use.

-For this reason, the patients should adjust their insulin dosage before they engage in some physical activity and they should maintain warm skin.
+For this reason, patients should adjust their insulin dosage before they engage in some physical activity and they should maintain warm skin.

 The hot weather can cause fluctuations in the level of blood sugar, so it is of crucial importance to check its levels more often than usual.
-In this way, you will be more able to take some action if needed.
+In this way, we will be more able to take some action if needed.